Public Works and Environmental Services Alert:

 A pre-construction meeting for the community will be scheduled ahead of the Notice to Proceed being issued to the contractor, which will occur following the contractor prequalification and low-bid contract procurement process.
 Once construction is underway, County staff will provide thorough coordination and construction inspection on a daily basis, hold weekly progress meetings with the contractor and design/inspection staff, attend community construction progress meetings as needed/requested, offer a post-construction site walk for the community, and continue to provide project coordination and monitoring efforts to ensure success of the constructed project and installed native vegetation.

-Design and construction of the new Kirk Park Pedestrian Bridge Project is being coordinated with the Stream Restoration Project.
-County staff will coordinate to identify opportunities to limit construction activities within Kirk Park and the community while also providing for timely implementation and installation of the new pedestrian bridge.
-Depending on the final design and construction timeline for the respective projects, the new bridge will be installed prior to or during the construction of the Stream Restoration Project.
-Further information and updates on the design and construction timelines will be provided.
+Design and construction of the new Kirk Park Pedestrian Bridge Project is being managed by Fairfax County Maintenance and Stormwater Management Division (MSMD) as a separate project.
+MSMD staff will coordinate to identify opportunities to limit construction activities within Kirk Park and the community while also providing for timely implementation and installation of the new pedestrian bridge.

 Example of the type of pedestrian bridge which may be installed in Kirk Park:

-The project costs are paid for by the County’s Stormwater Service District.
-The cost of project design and construction inspection will be available after authorization of the new task order with McCormick Taylor.
-The cost of the construction will be determined after bids are received for the construction contract authorization in FY25.
+The project costs are funded by the County’s Stormwater Service District.
+The design task order with WSSI was approved for $1,345,000.
+Funding for construction of the project is separate from the design task order approval and will be dependent of future budget allocation and prioritization.
+The cost of the construction will be determined after bids are received for the construction contract authorization in Winter, 2026.

 Community Meetings for the project will be scheduled after the design task order and schedule is authorized and the stream assessment and pre-design deliverables are submitted to the County.